Cornwall Air Ambulance: Leonardo AW169

 As of August 2025, the charity nowoperates a pair Leonardo AW169 helicopter (G-CRWL) and (G-CNLL), replacing both of the MD902 Explorer aircraft.
 The AW169 is owned by the charity, and operated/maintained by Castle Air.

 Reasons for choosing the new aircraft included double the fuel range reducing the need to refuel between missions, a greater cruising speed and being able to carry more medical supplies.

 The AW169 was officially unveiled in July 2020 by Camilla, Duchess of Cornwall, the charity's patron and after whom the aircraft is named.

 In November 2023, the charity announced their new 'Heli2 Appeal', seeking to raise £2.85 million by the end of 2024 in order to buy a second AW169.
 By July 2024, the appeal had raised over £1 million.

 The new aircraft (reg G-CNLL) entered service in August 2025 and was later named The Duke of Cornwall by Queen Camilla during a visit to the Newquay airbase in September 2025.

-Cost and financing
+Finances

 In the year ending 31 December 2024, the charity's income was £8.6 million.
 Expenditure was £7.5M, of which £5.7M (76%) was charitable spending on the air ambulance service.

 The charity has 57 employees, of which seven are paid between £60,000 and £100,000 a year.

 Operational costs included pilots, service engineers, and insurances; as well as per-hour flying costs including fuel, spares, and servicing.
 The cost of the critical care paramedics is shared with their employer SWASFT.